-This means that often they pass social media to someone with a strong personal presence, but no idea of strategy or messaging, and little experience of corporate tone of voice.
-For a small company, if this individual fits the brand, fine, and companies that sell only on price can sometimes get away with the odd online spat is of little concern to them since it can create attention (and sometimes even SEO juice.
+This attitude often means that they pass social media to someone with a strong personal presence, but little idea of strategy or messaging, and even less experience of corporate tone of voice.
+For a small company, if the individual fits the brand, this can prove fine – and for companies that sell only on price, the odd online spat is of little concern to them since it can create attention (and sometimes even SEO juice.

 Social media is the most immediate, interactive, close communication with individuals outside of the sales process.
-It’s too important to leave to the most junior team member.
-Yes, get them involved.
-Mix their experience, view, creativity, freshness, along with that of other people.
+It’s way too important to leave to the most junior team member.
+Yes, juniors can/should often be involved.
+Mix their life experience, views, creativity, freshness with that of other people.
 But temper this with a solid hand on the tiller and experienced customer care specialists/experts or sales professionals as required – according to what your social media channels are for!

 Everyone has moments on social media.
-Indeed if a social media specialist has never had a problem, they shouldn’t be let out alone!
+Indeed if a social media specialist has never had a problem, they shouldn’t be let out alone yet!

-There’s nothing worse, for example, than needing to publish a statement, but finding that the internal contact list is out of date so key people to offer judgement, check the legals or sign off are blissfully unaware of the fact that a storm’s brewing without them.
+There’s nothing worse, for example, than needing to publish a statement, but finding that the internal contact list is out of date so key people to offer judgement, check the legals, or sign off publication are blissfully unaware of the fact that a storm’s brewing without them.

-There’s nothing more frustrating for the social media manager than revealing something that backfires because something’s changed internally and no-one bothered to tell them.
+There are few things more frustrating for a social media manager than publishing something in error because something’s changed internally and no-one bothered to tell them.
 Totally avoidable, but all too common.

-Crisis planning can stop a problem becoming a crisis.
+Crisis planning can stop these types of problems becoming crises.
 Social media training, notably messaging, can avoid problems.
 Social media policies, properly implemented and changed, can head things off at the pass.

 Not taking your brand seriously

-Behind Twitter handles named ‘The Real X’ or ‘X-Official’ is often the story of an unclaimed brand.
+Behind Twitter handles called ‘The Real X’ or ‘X-Official’ is often the story of an unclaimed brand.

-Someone grabs the brand name account and pretends to be them.
+Someone grabs the ‘brand name’ Twitter account and pretends to be them.
 Sometimes this is incredibly funny, a deliberate parody and not intended to harm.
-In which case it’s hardly a problem, and in a round about way fairly flattering.
-But when someone pretends to be you to demonstrate an uncaring side in a problem situation, you have a bigger problem than the initial lack of care.
+In this case it’s hardly a problem, and in a roundabout way fairly flattering for the brand/company.
+But when someone pretends to be you to demonstrate an uncaring or hypocritical side in a problem situation, you have an even bigger problem than the initial lack of care.

 Avoidable and Manageable